Reclaim.ai Blog

 • Outlook mobile app: Profile → Settings → your mail account → Automatic Replies → toggle on → Save

 You're finally taking that well-deserved vacation when your phone buzzes again with another work email.
-The last thing you want to do is reply to another email and get drawn back into work while you're on PTO.
+The last thing you want to do is reply and get drawn back into work while you're on PTO.

 Here are some of the top scenarios where an OOO reply comes in handy: